-- Under Margin Trading conditions even small market movements may have great impact on the Customer's Trading Account.
+Under Margin Trading conditions even small market movements may have great impact on the Client's Trading Account.
 It is important to note that all accounts trade under the effect of Leverage.
-The Customer must consider that if the market moves against the Customer, the Customer may sustain a total loss greater than the funds deposited.
-The Customer is responsible for all the risks, financial resources the Customer uses and for the chosen trading strategy.
+The Client must consider that if the market moves against the Client, the Client may sustain a total loss greater than the funds deposited.
+The Client is responsible for all the risks, financial resources the Client uses and for the chosen trading strategy.

-It is highly recommended that the Customer maintains a Margin Level (percentage Equity to Necessary Margin ratio which is calculated as Equity / Necessary Margin * 100%) of not lower than 1,000%.
-It is also recommended to place Stop Loss to limit potential losses, and Take Profit to collect profits, when it is not possible for the Customer to manage the Customer's Open Positions.
+It is highly recommended that the Client maintains a Margin Level (percentage Equity to Necessary Margin ratio which is calculated as Equity / Necessary Margin * 100%) of not lower than 1,000%.
+It is also recommended to place Stop Loss to limit potential losses, and Take Profit to collect profits, when it is not possible for the Client to manage the Client's Open Positions.

 High Volatile Instruments

-The Customer acknowledges and accepts that, regardless of any information which may be offered by the Company, the value of Instruments may fluctuate downwards or upwards and it is even probable that the investment may become of no value.
-This is owed to the margining system applicable to such trades, which generally involves a comparatively modest deposit or margin in terms of the overall contract value, so that a relatively small movement in the underlying market can have a disproportionately dramatic effect on the Customer's trade.
-If the underlying market movement is in the Customer's favour, the Customer may achieve a good profit, but an equally small adverse market movement can not only quickly result in the loss of the Customers' entire deposit, but may also expose the Customer to a large additional loss.
+The Client acknowledges and accepts that, regardless of any information which may be offered by the Company, the value of Instruments may fluctuate downwards or upwards and it is even probable that the investment may become of no value.
+This is owed to the margining system applicable to such trades, which generally involves a comparatively modest deposit or margin in terms of the overall contract value, so that a relatively small movement in the underlying market can have a disproportionately dramatic effect on the Client's trade.
+If the underlying market movement is in the Client's favour, the Client may achieve a good profit, but an equally small adverse market movement can not only quickly result in the loss of the Client’s entire deposit, but may also expose the Client to a large additional loss.

-- Some of the underlying assets may not become immediately liquid as a result of reduced demand for the underlying asset and Customer may not be able to obtain the information on the value of these or the extent of the associated risks.
+- Some of the underlying assets may not become immediately liquid as a result of reduced demand for the underlying asset and the Client may not be able to obtain the information on the value of these or the extent of the associated risks.

 - Transactions in futures involve the obligation to make, or to take, delivery of the underlying asset of the contract at a future date, or in some cases to settle the position with cash.
 They carry a high degree of risk.
 The gearing or leverage often obtainable in futures trading means that a small deposit or down payment can lead to large losses as well as gains.
 It also means that a relatively small movement can lead to a proportionately much larger movement in the value of your investment, and this can work against you as well as for you.
 Futures transactions have a contingent liability, and you should be aware of the implications of this, in particular the margining requirements, which are set out below.